emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 	(a x y : A)			-- The representing object and two points in the base.
 	(f : hom A x y)	-- An arrow in the base.
 	(v : hom A y a)	-- A lift of the codomain.
-	: Eq (dhomTo-representable A a x y f v)
+	: Equiv (dhomTo-representable A a x y f v)
 		(∑ (d : hom A x a), (∑ (u : hom A x a), prod (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d) )) := triple-comp-equiv
 		(dhomTo-representable A a x y f v)